-The CPUC held a voting meeting in San Luis Obispo, California on June 20, 2024 at 11:00 a.m.
-The following are results for energy-related items on the agenda:
+The CPUC will hold a voting meeting in San Luis Obispo, California on June 20, 2024 at 11:00 a.m.
+The following are energy related items on the agenda:

 Item 16.
 Resolution E-5329 (Diablo Canyon Independent Safety Committee).
-This Resolution ratifies President Reynolds' selection of candidates for consideration by the Chair of the California Energy Commission for appointment to the Diablo Canyon Independent Safety Committee for a three-year term beginning July 1, 2024.
-Approved.
+This Resolution ratifies President Reynolds' selection of candidates for consideration by the Chair of the California Energy Commission for appointment to the Diablo Canyon Independent Safety Committee (DCISC) for a three-year term beginning July 1, 2024.

 Item 17.
 Resolution E-5323 (2024 Renewable Market Adjusting Tariff (ReMAT) Prices).
-This Resolution adopts updated fixed prices by Product Category to the feed-in tariff program known as ReMAT.
+This Resolution adopts updated fixed prices by Product Category to the feed-in tariff program known as Renewable Market Adjusting Tariff (ReMAT).
 The Resolution directs the utilities to update their ReMAT tariffs within 30 days to reflect the new pricing categories adopted by the Commission.
 The pricing categories are shown in Table 1, below.
-Approved.